AI / Business Intelligence · Client build · Case study

 Pulse

 AI-aggregated business intelligence across 107 topic verticals.
-Rebuilt from a Google AI Studio visual shell with no backend, no database, and no workers.
+Rebuilt for its founder from a Google AI Studio visual shell with no backend, no database, and no workers.

 Starting from